Last updated August 16, 2018

 6. You Have Opt-Out Rights

-If you would like to opt out of receiving invitations to CME programs, educational needs assessment surveys or medical newsletters from us, please click the opt-out link at the bottom of our e-mails.
+If you would like to opt out of receiving invitations to CME activities, educational needs assessment surveys or medical newsletters from us, please click the opt-out link at the bottom of our emails.
 Even after you opt out or update your preferences, please allow us sufficient time to process your preferences.
-It may take up to 10 days to process your e-mail related requests, and up to 30 days for all other requests.
-Even after you have opted out of receiving invitations to CME programs, educational needs assessment surveys and medical newsletters from us, We may still contact you for transactional or informational purposes.
+It may take up to 10 days to process your email related requests, and up to 30 days for all other requests.
+Even after you have opted out of receiving invitations to CME activities, educational needs assessment surveys, and medical newsletters from us, We may still contact you for transactional or informational purposes.
 These include, for example, customer service issues or any questions regarding a specific inquiry you made to us.

 7. How to Update Account Information

 If you believe any information We have about you is no longer accurate or current or would like to access personal information We may have about you, please contact us by emailing email@example.com.
 Upon authenticating your request, We will update or amend your information, or provide you with access, but We reserve the right to use personal information obtained previously to verify your identity or take other actions that We believe are appropriate.